lzhangup/pg-resources/index.md

 A friendly reminder that this means a lot of responsibility and hard work.
 Shame!
 But, there are also bright sides of your decision.
 You will learn many useful specialised knowledge and life skills to live a better life (possibly)!

-A second reminder is to check out the most import difference of a research-based post-grad programme from the school and undergrad education programmes [here](https://matt.might.net/articles/phd-school-in-pictures/).
+A second reminder is to check out the most import difference of a research-based post-grad programme from the school and undergrad education programmes from Prof Matt Might [here](https://matt.might.net/articles/phd-school-in-pictures/).
+By the way, he also published a number of useful guides for post-grad students on topics ranging from productivity, useful resources for researchers, and even job hunting.
+You can find them all on the same website.

 Also read the following articles on some basic advices for your post-grad study: